Researchers say it was easy to take people’s data from Facebook — and easy to keep it

 “Before 2015, you could get troves of data, especially as an app,” Rieder said.

-“I could have easily created a trove comparable to [Cambridge Analytica],” he said.
+“I could have easily created a trove comparable to [Cambridge Analytica's],” he said.
 “So a lot of people could have.
 And a lot have.”

 Rieder’s work is suddenly very relevant because of the allegation that Cambridge Analytica received Facebook user data acquired through the same means — an app that users connected to through Facebook.